 Notes

-If you’re unsure whether you’ll receive the ATAR you need to get into UQ’s Bachelor of Mathematics or Bachelor of Science, you could take a tertiary studies pathway and apply for one of the programs outlined below instead, which accept a lower ATAR.
+If you’re unsure whether you’ll receive the ATAR you need to get into UQ's science or mathematics programs, you could take a tertiary studies pathway and apply for one of the programs outlined below instead, which accept a lower ATAR.
 After studying the suggested pathway program for a year, you can then apply to transfer into your preferred program using your university grades rather than your ATAR.

 Notes